 Firstly you have to have at least an iPhone 6 for this stat to work.
 ActivityTracker reads the flights of stairs climbed from the motion processor in your iPhone 6 or later.
 Please look-up this statistic in the Apple Health app and let us know if ActivityTracker shows a different number (it shouldn't).

 We take your privacy very seriously.
 We do not share or sell information about our customers.
 Ever.
-Our business model is to make money from upgrades to the Pro version only.
+Our business model is to make money from upgrades to the Pro version and from in-app advertising.

 More so, all your motion data is stored in the app on your iPhone and nothing is sent to our servers.
 If you delete the app you delete all motion data gathered by ActivityTracker.